PaavoHietala/libproxy-chrome/README.md

 1. Navigate to the article you want to read
 2. Click on the blue LP icon in your extensions toolbar
-3. Click "LibProxy this!"
+3. Click "Aalto LibProxy!" or "Helsinki LibProxy!"
-4. Input your Aalto credentials if you haven't already logged in
+4. Input your university credentials if you haven't already logged in
 5. In the unlikely case of a 404 or other error you can return with the "Go back..." button